Correcting the Gender Marker on Your NYC Birth Certificate

 - A completed, signed Birth Certificate Application Form, including information about changing your name, if applicable

-- One original copy and one photocopy of your supporting letter
+- Either: A) Your notarized self-attestation form or B) one original copy and one photocopy of your supporting letter

 - A photocopy of your signed, unexpired photo ID